gcanti/monocle-ts/docs/modules/index.ts.md

 asSetter(): Setter<S, A> { ... }
 ```

+Added in v1.0.0

 ## compose (method)

-compose a Optional with a Optional
+compose a `Optional` with a `Optional`

 **Signature**

 ```ts
 compose<B>(ab: Optional<A, B>): Optional<S, B> { ... }
 ```

+Added in v1.0.0

 ## composeOptional (method)